How to use the command 'git apply' (with examples)

 Explanation:

-• git apply: The command to apply patches to files in the Git repository.
+• git apply: The command initiates the patch application process.

 Use case 3: Apply a remote patch file